blendman/bdcreator/README.md

 ## BDCreator

 BDCreator is a free and open-source software developped by Blendman, in purebasic.
 With this software you can create BD (bandes Dessinées), Comics, Manga, Storyboard (For comics, BD, manga...).
-This sofware is open-source under MIT licence, please read the lience file for more information.
+This sofware is open-source under GPL3 licence, please read the lience file for more information.

 BDCreator is developped in [Purebasic][1] and has been created by Blendman (Since 2021).(Help to compile : Purebasic forums english) [Purebasic User Forum (english)][2]